Marblehead Riot of 1677

-Due to King Philips' War, tensions were rising along the East coast, and in 1677, a riot in Marblehead, Massachusetts transpired.
+Due to King Philip's War, tensions were rising along the East coast, and in 1677, a riot in Marblehead, Massachusetts transpired.
 After Native American troops devised a plan to intercept and capture fishing boats from the English, citizens of Massachusetts decided that it was time to fight back.
 This led to several English fishermen capturing two natives and bringing them to a port in Marblehead.
-The natives were then violently beaten to by a group of angry women.
+The natives were then violently beaten to death by a group of angry women.

 Background

 King Philip's War and Impact on Community

 In 1677, Marblehead, Massachusetts was full of tension much like many of the east coast colonies at the time.
 These tensions stemmed from King Philip's War which took place from 1675 to 1678.
 This war involved guerilla warfare in which it is reported that nearly every citizen of Marblehead, Massachusetts had lost a family member or friend.
 In addition to losing friends and family members, Marblehead was hit hard economically due to an interference in trade and rising taxes to fund the war.
-Scholars have stated that King Philip's war "amounted to twenty-one pounds per household, a sum more than the annual salary of the deputy governor of Connecticut at the time."
+Scholars have stated that King Philip's War "amounted to twenty-one pounds per household, a sum more than the annual salary of the deputy governor of Connecticut at the time."

-In addition to English communities being highly impacted, native communities were also greatly affected by this war.
-Men, women, and children that resided in native communities were "killed, carried to captivity, or died of starvation and exposure as a result of raids and attacks."
-Although many of the natives did not actively participate in this war, just like the English women, they lost many friends and family members and their community quickly fell towards devastation.
+In addition to English communities being highly impacted, Native communities were also greatly affected by this war.
+Men, women, and children that resided in Native communities were "killed, carried to captivity, or died of starvation and exposure as a result of raids and attacks."
+Although many of the Natives did not actively participate in this war, just like the English women, they lost many friends and family members and their community quickly fell towards devastation.

 King Philip's War and Impact on Women

-During these challenging times, gender roles began to shift rapidly and women were greatly effected.
+During these challenging times, gender roles began to shift rapidly and women were greatly affected.
 As the war went on, women were not necessarily involved in physical combat; however, many became "widows and refugees who scrambled to find ways to survive."
 Because of this shift, women were no longer sitting by passively awaiting for their husbands to protect them.
 Instead, "disregarding the commands of authorities, these women directed their hostility against those they viewed to be to blame for their suffering."
 Many citizens, specifically women, were becoming anxious due to the war, and they felt a need to protect their family.
-King Philip's war, among other smaller wars, pushed English women to "disobey the law and defy deeply rooted cultural conventions concerning respect for authority."
+King Philip's War, among other smaller wars, pushed English women to "disobey the law and defy deeply rooted cultural conventions concerning respect for authority."
 Therefore, colonial women during this time period began to attack those involved in governmental processes like tax collectors and constables.
 The Marblehead women began to take initiative in performing attacks and uprisings because it was their job to control the household and protect their families.